-So, you are already in the country feeling hungry.
+So, you are already in your destination feeling hungry.
 You have no idea which food to try because you’re afraid to get nausea or even worse.
 Eating healthy while traveling is beneficial to your mood and general state.
 It is essential to know what you need and needn’t eat.

-Don’t worry, I’ve got a list of healthy food, especially for you.
+Don’t worry, I’ve got a list of common healthy foods, especially for you.

 - Trail mix – nuts, dried fruits, and crackers are a good choice for a snack.
 You will feel invigorated and full.

-- Fruits – bananas, oranges, tangerines, or kiwis are the source of B and C. If you love apples or other fruits you don’t wanna peel the skin off then make sure you rinse it accurately.
+- Fruits – bananas, oranges, tangerines, or kiwis are great sources of Vitamin C and potassium.
+If you love apples or other fruits you don’t want to peel the skin off then make sure you rinse it well.

 - Nuts – peanuts, pistachios, almonds, and other nuts will provide protein and power.